In heart valve disease, one or more of the valves in your heart doesn't work properly.

 When to see a doctor

-If you have a heart murmur, your doctor may recommend you visit a cardiologist.
+If you have a heart murmur, your doctor may recommend that you visit a cardiologist.
 If you develop any symptoms that may suggest heart valve disease, see your doctor.

 Your heart has four valves that keep blood flowing in the correct direction.
 These valves include the mitral valve, tricuspid valve, pulmonary valve and aortic valve.
 Each valve has flaps (leaflets or cusps) that open and close once during each heartbeat.
 Sometimes, the valves don't open or close properly, disrupting the blood flow through your heart to your body.